goessner/markdown-it-texmath/readme.md

 * __`markdown-it-texmath` with React Native does not work, why ?__
   * `markdown-it-texmath` is using regular expressions with `y` [(sticky) property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/sticky) and cannot avoid this.
 The use of the `y` flag in regular expressions means the plugin is not compatible with React Native (which as of now doesn't support it and throws an error `Invalid flags supplied to RegExp constructor`).

-* __Why doesn't `markdown-it-texmath` work with mathjax ?__
+* __Why doesn't `markdown-it-texmath` work with other engines ?__
   * `markdown-it-texmath` is a personal project of mine.
-As it does very well what I want it to do, I offer it to the public as an open source plugin.
+As it does very well with KaTeX what I want it to do, I offer it to the public as an open source plugin.
 I do not have time or interest to integrate other math engines.
   But if someone wants to help here out, pull requests are always welcome.

 ## CHANGELOG

+###  [0.7.0] on June 14, 2020
+* Experimental `pandoc` mode removed.
+Enhanced `dollars` mode now does, what `pandoc` mode was requiring.
+* With `dollars` mode inline math expression `$$..$$` will result in display math presentation now.
+Adding equation numbers `$$..$$(1)` is not supported in inline syntax.
+* Significant code redesign and regular expression optimization results in more compact code and performance gain ... not measured though.
+* Bug with display math inside of `blockquote` blocks removed.

 ###  [0.6.9] on June 11, 2020
 * Now display math inside of `blockquote` blocks can span multiple lines, provided that every line starts with a `>` character.